 INDUSTRY LEADERS OF FEED ADDITIVES

 While there are many companies that supply feed additives to livestock farmers locally and across the Gulf region, Agri is known as the leading local supplier of top-quality imported feed additives and milk-replacer products for the local livestock market.
-Its range includes products for poultry, cattle and aquaculture.
-Agri enjoys multiple strategic partnerships with local and regional feed additive industry leaders, including manufacturers in Sudan, Jordan and Syria.
-The selection of additives derived from these partnerships therefore, understand the regional nutritional requirements of local livestock, as well as their deficiencies.
-With storage vats and mills, exclusively built to stock its range of food supplements and additives, Argi offers an unrivalled product range that includes feed products for various livestock groups, including lamb, sheep, horses, camels, cows, pigeons, poultry and fish.
+Its range includes products for poultry, cattle, and aquaculture.
+Agri enjoys multiple strategic partnerships with local and regional feed additive industry leaders, including manufacturers in Sudan, Jordan, and Syria.
+The selection of additives derived from these partnerships, therefore, understand the regional nutritional requirements of local livestock, as well as their deficiencies.
+With storage vats and mills, exclusively built to stock its range of food supplements and additives, Argi offers an unrivaled product range that includes feed products for various livestock groups, including lamb, sheep, horses, camels, cows, pigeons, poultry, and fish.
 Along with veterinary medicine and disinfectants, Agri’s feeding mills are located far from possible contaminants that can be found at breeding and production facilities, lending bio-security to its operations.

 Agri is also the exclusive distributor of Belgian company Impextraco and German company HL Hamburger Leistungersfutter GmbH.
 In addition to this, it has been producing trace elements for use as nutritional agents in agriculture since 1991.

-To find out more about your how you can increase yield and overall health of your livestock, as well as, about suitable feed additives and options that work for your needs, click here
+To find out more about how you can increase the yield and overall health of your livestock, as well as, about suitable feed additives and options that work for your needs, click here